DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-26-requesting-references-after-offers-have-been-accepted.md

 - courses could become full while candidates waited for their references
 - some candidates would need to ask their employer for a reference, revealing that they were planning on leaving their job even though they did not have a place on a course yet
-- candidates were not always sure who to ask for a reference, for example if they had been caring for a child for a number of years
+- candidates were not always sure who to ask for a reference, for example if they had been caring for a child for several years

 In addition, receiving references with the application meant that providers used them as part of assessing candidate quality.